Egg Roll in a Bowl Recipe: Quick, Simple, Yummy [VIDEO]

 1 (14-ounce) bag coleslaw mix (that includes shredded cabbage and some shredded carrot)

-2 teaspoons honey (OR coconut sugar or white sugar if allergic to honey)
+2 teaspoons honey (or coconut sugar, or raw cane sugar if you’re allergic to honey)

 2 cloves garlic finely chopped or pressed

-1 teaspoon freshly grated ginger (more or less to taste)
+1 teaspoon fresh ginger, grated not ground ginger (more or less to taste)

-optional: a dash of hot sauce or 1/2 chopped jalapeño for heat
+Optional: a dash of sriracha hot sauce or ½ chopped jalapeño for medium heat

 2–3 green onions, white and green parts thinly sliced on a diagonal for garnish

 ½ cup cooked rice or cooked quinoa per serving (I usually use up leftover rice or quinoa, or grab some already cooked rice or quinoa from the prepared food section at the store to keep this quick.)

 Combine the sauce ingredients in a bowl to let the garlic and ginger marinate while you cook the chicken.

 Preheat a large skillet with high sides (or a dutch oven) over medium-high heat.